kitschpatrol/yanki-obsidian/README.md

 ### Can I add other properties?

-Yes, add all the properties / markdown frontmatter you'd like, as long as it's valid YAML.
+Yes, add all the properties / Markdown frontmatter you'd like, as long as it's valid YAML.
 Yanki will preserve and ignore all of it except for the `tags` and `noteId` fields.

 ### Can I sync my entire Obsidian vault to Anki?

 Yes.
 Specify `/` as your watched folder path to sync an entire vault.
 In this case, Yanki will use the name of your vault's containing folder as the top-level deck name in Anki.

+### Can I migrate my flashcard notes from one vault to another?

+Yes, but if you want to preserve your learning progress in Anki then this involves updating the "namespace" value either in the Yanki Obsidian advanced settings, or in Anki itself.
+See the [namespace](#namespace) section for more information and please proceed with caution.

+### Does Yanki work with Obsidian Sync?

+In theory, Yanki should work with the first-party [Obsidian Sync](https://obsidian.md/sync) service, and possibly with additional third-party syncing solutions.
+In practice, I don't use these services myself so testing has been limited.
+See the [namespace](#namespace) section for more information and please proceed with caution.

 ### If I use the [folder notes](https://github.com/LostPaul/obsidian-folder-notes) plugin, will my folder notes become Anki notes?